openfun/richie/UPGRADE.md

 ## 1.17.x to 2.0.x

+- Richie version 2 introduces a new `AUTHENTICATION_BACKEND` setting used to get session information from OpenEdX through CORS requests.
+So login, register and logout routes are constructed from the BASE_URL of this setting.
+Furthermore it takes an extra property `PROFILE_URLS`.
+  This property is consumed by UserLogin react component to display links that should redirect user on backend authentication account views (e.g: Profile, Dashboard, Settings).
 - Richie version 2 is a major overhaul of all the project's templates and css files to bring a complete new design.
 If you were overriding the old templates and css base, you have 2
   options:
-  * copy the old templates and css files to your project and start maintaining them on your own,
+  - copy the old templates and css files to your project and start maintaining them on your own,
-  * refactor your project to accomodate the new design.
+  - refactor your project to accomodate the new design.
 - Section plugin template "section_cadenced" has been removed since it was covering special case from old layout integration.
 A migration has been added to automatically update Section plugins which used it to use the default one instead (the first from `SECTION_TEMPLATES`